-What are the Most Beneficial Strains of Probiotics for Children?
+What Are the Most Beneficial Strains of Probiotics for Children?

-The Lactobacillus species include a huge range of beneficial bacteria like L. acidophilus, L. rhamnosus, L. casei, L. plantarum and L. gasseri and are the most studied and possibly the most vital species of probiotics.
+The Lactobacillus species include a huge range of beneficial bacteria like L. acidophilus, L. rhamnosus, L. casei, L. Plantarum, and L. gasseri and are the most studied and possibly the most vital species of probiotics.

-Each strain has a slightly different function so combining multiple beneficial strains creates a synergistic effect.
+Each strain has a slightly different function, so combining multiple beneficial strains creates a synergistic effect.

-Special mention: Lactobacillus Reuteri
+Special Mention: Lactobacillus Reuteri

 L. reuteri probiotics have shown positive results in children.
 In a recent study, scientists discovered that giving children five drops of L. reuteri was therapeutic for acute children’s rotavirus diarrhea.
-It’s also been proven an effective treatment against infant colic, with babies given L. reuteri showing a 50% decrease in time spent crying.
+It’s also been proven effective treatment against infant colic, with babies given L. reuteri showing a 50% decrease in time spent crying.

-In one study, pregnant women, babies and children were supplemented with Bifidobacteria and it was able to prevent the development of allergic eczema.
+In one study, pregnant women, babies, and children were supplemented with Bifidobacteria, and it was able to prevent the development of allergic eczema.

-What Children are the Best Candidates for Probiotic use?
+What Children Are the Best Candidates for Probiotic use?

 Probiotic supplements can promote recovery for children with acute diarrhea.
 They decrease the number of days and the number of diarrhea episodes.
 They are also helpful in treating children so that they do not develop diarrhea when they take antibiotics.